gwensyarefaputri/debuy/README.md

 The script is architected with a separation of concerns, using several distinct classes to handle different responsibilities:

 -   **`BlockchainConnector`**: A generic wrapper around the `web3.py` library.
-It manages the connection to a single blockchain's JSON-RPC endpoint and provides methods to get chain data and interact with contracts.
+It manages the connection to a single blockchain's JSON-RPC endpoint and provides methods for querying chain data and interacting with contracts.
 An instance is created for both the source and destination chains.

 -   **`EventScanner`**: Responsible for scanning a specific block range on a blockchain for a particular smart contract event.
-It uses the `BlockchainConnector` to perform its queries and efficiently filters for new events.
+It uses the `BlockchainConnector` to perform its queries and efficiently filters the results.

--   **`CrossChainTransaction`**: A data class that represents the state of a single bridging transaction.
+-   **`CrossChainTransaction`**: A data class representing the state of a single bridging transaction.
 It tracks everything from the initial event data to its current status (e.g., `INITIATED`, `CONFIRMED_SOURCE`, `COMPLETED`, `FAILED`), transaction hashes, and other metadata.

--   **`BridgeRelayer`**: The central orchestrator.
-This class brings all other components together.
-It contains the main business logic for the bridging process:
+-   **`BridgeRelayer`**: The central orchestrator, bringing all other components together.
+This class contains the main business logic for the bridging process:
     -   Initializes and manages the `EventScanner`.
     -   Maintains a dictionary of all `CrossChainTransaction` objects currently in flight.
     -   Implements the state machine for processing transactions from detection to completion.